connorslade/afire/examples/README.md

 Like Example 01 but the server is started with a threadpool to handle requests.

+This feature is still experimental and doesn't yet support any Middleware : /

 ## 11 - Logging

 Using afire's built in middleware make and attach a logger to a server.